 The invisible line that your type sits on is called the baseline.
 Descending letters are any letters that drop below that baseline – ‘g’, ’y’, ’j’ and ‘p’, for example.
 Ascending letters, on the other hand, are typefaces that extend above what is known as the ‘x height’, like ‘k’, ’l’, and ‘b’.
 The ‘x-height’ is the height of lowercase letters without any extensions, such as ‘a’, ’c’, and ‘x’.

 “Descending letters are important to watch out for,” explains graphic designer Em Stokes.
 “If you’re designing a Flyer, for example, you’ll be including lots of text, so you need to make sure that the ascenders and descenders on each line don’t touch.
 Otherwise, it can look really untidy and illegible.”
 To give your lines more personal space, you need to adjust the leading.

 Leading is the gap between two baselines in lines of text.
 When the leading between baselines is too narrow, the descender (the ‘tail’ of a ‘j’ or a ‘g’) overlaps the letters below.

 There’s no standard spacing when it comes to typography.
 Each typeface has a unique design, with some having longer ascenders and descenders than others.
 More elongated types will naturally need more breathing room.

 Tracking is the term for the space between letters in a word.
 If you adjust the tracking in your design or illustration program, it will adjust, or, ‘track’ the whole word evenly.
-The problem with this is that with certain type, some letters can appear too close to one neighbor and distant from the other.
+The problem with this is that with certain type, some letters can appear too close to one neighbour and distant from the other.
 This is where kerning comes in.

 Tracking spaces the letters evenly in a word, whereas kerning is the technique of manually altering the spacing of individual letters.
 This is helpful for sometimes tricky letters like ‘r’.